-- Grade II listed Country House
+- Grade II listed Country House in 16 acres

 - Seven first floor bedrooms plus kitchen, offices and six bath/shower rooms